Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

-When it comes to MIDI functions, Reaper is a close winner for me.
-But then again, Studio One is that much of a competitor for MIDI control as they’re super streamlined and limited.
+Reaper is a close winner for me when it comes to MIDI functions.
+But then again, Studio One is a competitor for MIDI control as they’re super streamlined and limited.

 Studio One uses various tools indicated by the change of cursor.
 You choose a tool and apply it to whichever part of the waveform you click on.

-The same applies whether you’re cutting, trimming, splitting, or deleting a portion of the waveform.
+The same applies to cutting, trimming, splitting, or deleting a portion of the waveform.

 Reaper uses a more integrated approach.

-This means that there are no tools to select, but rather there are points on the audio block over which you hover a mouse and that option automatically becomes available.
+This means that there are no tools to select; instead, there are points on the audio block over which you hover a mouse, which automatically becomes available.

 I can see the case being made for either of the two approaches.
 I lean towards the Studio One approach to audio editing, but that’s because I’ve grown up using similar mechanics in Cubase.

 Although Reaper’s approach is less cluttered, it somehow feels less intuitive.
 I could barely imagine figuring that stuff out by myself without spending 15 minutes watching a YouTube tutorial.